Red Sox vs. Twins Player Props Betting Odds

-Player prop betting options for Carlos Correa, Alex Verdugo and others are available in the Minnesota Twins-Boston Red Sox matchup at Target Field on Tuesday, starting at 7:40 PM ET.
+Carlos Correa and Alex Verdugo are two of the players with prop bets for the taking when the Minnesota Twins and the Boston Red Sox meet at Target Field on Wednesday (at 7:40 PM ET).

 Bet on this matchup or its props with BetMGM!